bitsgoa/bitsgoa.github.io/README.md

 # bits.github.io

 If you are familiar with HTML/CSS and git go ahead and submit a PR for your webpage.
+Or if you just want to upload your CV fill this form https://docs.google.com/forms/d/1RKfUWxxeN0bVcmrcjoNOHA0tbHCmf9D_DtA1rZ2IhA0 and you will get a webpage (bitsgoa.github.io/yourname) with your CV.

+Or if you are not that techy and want to create a webpage wait for some time :) Trying to make a easy way to do that.

 Follow the usual way.
 Fork the repo